wasabiiwooman/PersonalProject/README.md

-#Exercise Tracker Web App
+#Exercise Tracker App
-Made by following a tutorial by Ganesh H.
+#Made by following a tutorial by Ganesh H.